Hāmākua-Kohala Health

 Supporting Board Members of Hāmākua-Kohala Health

-Ravi Inder Singh – lives between Honokaa, SF Bay Area & New Delhi.
+Ravi Inder Singh lives between Honokaa, the San Francisco Bay Area & New Delhi.
 After receiving an MBA at the age of 22, he was involved in building 4 technology companies.
-He was the Founder & CEO of MPS Technologies which served over 200 medical research schools.
-After his corporate career, he has focused on serving the community in different ways.
+He was the Founder, President & CEO of MPS Technologies which serves over 200 medical research schools and employs over 3000.
+After his corporate career, he is actively involved in affordable healthcare and free food programs.
+Seven years ago, He co-founded the Keiki to Kupuna food program at the Honoka’a Hongwanji which has served several million pounds of free groceries and 120,000 hot meals.

 Jenna Geier – has spent 17 years in value based care delivery and healthcare technology.
 After receiving her bachelor’s in biology (summa cum laude), she spent 10 years supporting large health systems in quality, regulatory, and value based care.
 Jenna spent the next 7 years supporting oncology and primary care ACOs through technology and advisory services.
 She received her Divemaster training and certification from Jack’s Diving Locker (Kona) in 2019.